Metamorphoses of the flow past an obstacle of a resonantly-driven bistable polariton fluid: Abstract

 \section{Abstract}

-The onset of dissipation in a flowing superfluid has been the subject of numerous investigations.
-Motivated by recent experiments, we theoretically analyze the analogous phenomenon for a one-dimensional "quantum fluid of light" which is resonantly driven, and exhibits bistability.
-The flow is found to abruptly change multiple times when the fluid velocity or the potential strength are increased.
-In contrast to the classical Landau transition to a time-dependent flow, the transitions take place between stationary states and involve the fluid bistability in an essential way.
+Motivated by recent experiments, we theoretically analyze the flow past an obstacle of a one-dimensional "quantum fluid of light" which is resonantly driven, and exhibits bistability.
+The flow is found to abruptly change several times when the fluid velocity or the obstacle potential strength is increased.
+These transitions display unusual features.
+In contrast to the cases of usual fluids and superfluids, the transitions take place between stationary states.
+They involve the fluid bistability in an essential way.
+Remarkably, at the transitions points, the fluid in the obstacle wake lies in the unstable intermediate density state.